Our program is designed for you to spend time in six different ways:

 What is the actual day-to-day schedule?

-A typical week on the international front consists in working at internships Monday through Friday, 8-5pm.
-Students often have time between work and returning home to enjoy an extracurricular activity.
+A typical week consists in working at internships 3-4 days a week.
+The other 1-2 days are supported with staff led field trips, cultural training, and personal development.
 Students are with their home stay families each evening for meals unless there is a group social event on the schedule.
-Weekends abroad are split between time with home stay families and sponsored trips planned by Kivu.
+Weekends are split between time with home stay families and sponsored trips planned by KIVU every other week.

 What will students do on weekends?